sabapathy7/WeSureTask/README.md

 1. `NSManagedObject` never leaves the store layer — `CoreDataPayrollStore` maps to/from plain `Payroll`/`Employee` structs; views and view models never import CoreData.
 2. Tax math lives in a pure, dependency-free `PayrollCalculator`, not in a view model: wages strictly greater than $1,000 and not exempt → 5% tax, rounded per employee.

-Built with Swift 6 language mode and complete concurrency checking on — view models are `@MainActor`, domain/DTO types are `Sendable`, and persistence/network writes run off the main actor.
+Built with Swift 6, complete concurrency checking, and Approachable Concurrency (Default Actor Isolation = MainActor).
+UI state lives on the main actor; domain/DTO types are Sendable; persistence/network work runs off the main actor (actors / async APIs).

 ## Offline Strategy